Alok-01/Triangle/README.md

 How To Run?
 1) Create DB
     a) TriangleIdentityServer
-       Open the TriangleIdentityServerDb_Table_ScriptWithData and and Excute the Script in Student Database
+       Open the TriangleIdentityServerDb_Table_ScriptWithData and and Excute the Script in TriangleIdentityServer Database
     b) Student
        Open the StudentDB_Table_SP_ScriptWithData.sql and Excute the Script in Student Database